BenedictWilkins/chess-vision/README.md

 #### 6. Deployment

 The plan is to build a simple mobile app that will run what ever model we train.
 If you are a mobile dev then please get in touch or have any experience with this, pleae get in touch!

+### 7. Tooling

+There are various useful tools that we might need, some of which probably already exist:
+1. a chess board visualiser
+2. converting model output to FEN format (or otherwise).
+3. integration with a chess engine? (later)
+4. easy ways of correcting incorrect model output, visualing model output, visualising confidence etc.